wikimedia/mediawiki-services-kask/README.markdown

     $ make unit-test
     $ CONFIG=config.yaml.test make functional-test

-*NOTE: `config.yaml.test` is excluded from version control and is suitable for local configuration.*
+*NOTE: `config.yaml.test` is excluded from version control and is recommended for local configuration.*

 ## Running